GunjanRajTiwari/SSIT-blog/blog/teach-yourself-python.md

 tags: [Learning, Python, Programming]
 ---

 ## How to teach yourself python?
-(The right way)
+The right way.

 **Python** may be a high level, interpreted, object-oriented blah… blah... programming language but I see it as a toy, children programmers are crazy about.
 Yes, it has easy syntax and pretty easy to learn but if learned the correct way.
-Which is ....
+So ....

 <!--truncate-->